 The multifractal nature of network traffic was first noticed by Riedi and Lévy Véhel [2].
-Subsequently various studies have addressed the characterization and modeling of multifractal traffic, essentially within the framework of random cascades [3] [4] [5] [6] [7] [8] [9].
-In this paper, we propose a novel multifractal traffic model, and an associated fitting procedure, based on stochastic Lindenmayer-Systems (hereafter referred to as L-Systems).
-L-Systems are string rewriting techniques which were introduced by biologist A. Lindenmayer in 1968 as a method to model plant growth [10].
+Subsequently various studies have addressed the characterization and modeling of multifractal traffic, essentially within the framework of random cascades [3] [4] [5] [6] [7] [8] [9] [10].

+In [11] we have introduced the use of stochastic Lindenmayer-Systems (hereafter referred to as L-Systems), as a model for multifractal network traffic.
+In this paper, we propose a new modeling approach (including a parameter fitting procedure) based on stochastic L-Systems, that characterizes both the packet arrival and packet size processes.
+L-Systems are string rewriting techniques which were introduced by biologist A. Lindenmayer in 1968 as a method to model plant growth [12].
 They are characterized by an alphabet, an axiom and a set of production rules.
 The alphabet is a set of symbols; the production rules define transformations of symbols into strings of symbols; starting from an initial string (the axiom), an L-System constructs iteratively sequences of symbols replacing each symbol by the corresponding string according to the production rules.
-Stochastic L-Systems are a method to construct recursively random sequences with multifractal behavior [11].
+Stochastic L-Systems are a method to construct recursively random sequences with multifractal behavior [13].
+The proposed traffic model uses two stochastic L-Systems, one for the packet arrivals and the other for packet sizes.
+Here the packet arrival process is described by the sequence of arrival rates (number of arrivals per time interval, in pkts/sec) and the packet size process by the sequence of mean sizes (where the mean is computed over the same time interval, in bytes).
+The traffic model also includes the ability of modeling multiple scaling behavior.
+A multifractal traffic model also characterizing the packet arrival and packet size processes was introduced in [10]; this is based on conservative cascades, which are a special case of random cascades.
 When compared with random cascades, stochastic L-Systems introduce a dependence on the construction process (due to the production rules), that has a meaningful physical explanation, and can help understanding the joint impact of network mechanisms and resource limitations on observed traffic.
-The proposed traffic model also includes the ability of modeling multiple scaling behavior.

 This paper is organized as follows.
-In section II we give some background on L-Systems.
-In sections III and IV we present the traffic model and describe the associated fitting procedure.
-Section V provides a detailed comparison with random cascades and includes a physical explanation supporting L-System based traffic models.
-In section VI we discuss the results of applying the proposed fitting procedure to measured traffic traces.
-Finally, section VII presents the conclusions.
+In section 2 we give some background on L-Systems.
+In sections 3 and 4 we present the traffic model and describe the associated fitting procedure.
+Section 5 provides a detailed comparison with random cascades and includes a physical explanation supporting L-System based traffic models.
+In section 6 we discuss the results of applying the proposed fitting procedure to measured traffic traces.
+Finally, section 7 presents the conclusions.